How long will the agreement negotiating and approval process take?

 I have a signed agreement that provides for visits by international faculty, postdocs, or student researchers, and I would like to plan the visits.
 What do I need to do?

 All international visiting scholars need an academic appointment and a visa.
-First, work with your contact in Academic Personnel to create an appropriate appointment for the visitor, which in many cases is junior specialist without salary.
+First, work with your contact in Academic Personnel to create an appropriate appointment for the visitor.
 Second, work with UCI’s International Center to generate the documentation needed for the visitor to obtain a J-1 visa.
 See Inviting a J-1 Scholar to UCI.
 For visits under two weeks, or if you have questions about visas, please contact the International Scholar Specialist.

 I have other questions.
 Who should I contact?